-- 1. The trophy is to be awarded to the person handling one dog achieving the highest aggregate of the three scores in any one degree, the last score to be made in the calendar year preceding the award. - 2.
+- 1. The trophy is to be awarded to the person handling one dog achieving the highest aggregate of the three scores in any one title, the last score to be made in the calendar year preceding the award. - 2.
 All three scores must be obtained while trialing under one club. - 3.
 The competitor must have been an active member of the club referred to for at least one year. - 4.
 The trophy is not to be taken from Vancouver Island. - 5.
-Scores must be submitted to the AIOC secretary by January 31st so that the trophy may be awarded at the April meeting. - 6.
+Scores must be submitted to the AIOC secretary by January 31st so that the trophy may be awarded at the Spring meeting. - 6.
 A keeper trophy will be awarded to the recipient at the time that the perpetual trophy is presented.
-The perpetual trophy will be held for one year and returned to the AIOC executive to be awarded at the April meeting. - 7.
+The perpetual trophy will be held by the recipient and returned to the AIOC executive prior to January 31st of the following year. - 7.
 In case of a tie, the winners shall equally share in the award with regard to the number of months held, names recorded on the perpetual trophy, and receipt of the keeper trophies.